jmahoney925/assignment1mahoney/README.md

 #benefit-brand,
 #benefit-cost

+## The actual code is under index.html in this repo.

 ## Could this be improved further?

 For furture developers who look at this code, I am sure there is more condencing that could be done for this code.